groovy-tutorial/groovy-tutorial/manuscript/09/09_21_Traits.md

     * This is calculated via the `getPerimeter()` method (more on this in a moment)
     * Note how the perimeter is calculated only once

 Aside from the items listed above, you'll notice two versions of the `propertyMissing` method.
 This is a special Groovy method that is called when a getter or setter is called on a property that doesn't exist.
-The `propertyMissing(String name)` is called when code attempts to access (get) a property and `propertyMissing(String name, value)` is called when an attempt is made to mutate (set) a non-existent property.
+The `propertyMissing(String name)` is called when code attempts to access (get) a non-existent property and `propertyMissing(String name, value)` is called when an attempt is made to mutate (set) a non-existent property.
 The getter is reasonably straight-forward as it just checks that the requested property name matches the `SIDE_NAME_PATTERN` and, if so, tries to access the property from `sideMap`.

 The setter version of `propertyMissing` is a little more complex and, stepping through the method, we can see:

 1. The requested property `name` must match `SIDE_NAME_PATTERN`
-2. If the `perimeter` has already been calculated we throw an exception as the set of `sideMap` is locked down once `perimeter` has been set
+2. If the `perimeter` has already been calculated we throw an exception as `sideMap` is locked down once `perimeter` has been set
 3. The `value` for the side (it's length) must be a `Number`
 4. A utility method `ShapeUtil.checkSidesException` is called to ensure that `value > 0` as we don't want negative- or zero-length sides
 5. Once all of those preconditions are met the property can be set